SamFratantonio/IT1025Fall2020FullTerm/Lab5B/readme.md

 #### Review the first article and answer these questions:
 * What is the responsibility of TCP/IP?
+  * To send packets over a network from one device to another.
 * Explain how the client-server model applies to TCP/IP.
+  * The way TCP works is one device initiates a connection and the target recieves it.
+In this way the device that initiates would be the client and the one that listens for/accepts TCP sockets would be the server.

 #### Review the second article and answer these questions:
 Review the section of the article aligning the post office with protocol stacks.